vegaprotocol/documentation/versioned_docs/version-v0.77/api/bridge/index.md

 Contains the functions necessary to deposit, withdraw, list assets, etc. It is controlled by Multisig Control and controls Asset Pool.

 To read more about how the bridge works, see the [Vega ERC20 bridge blog post ↗](https://blog.vega.xyz/vega-erc20-bridge-331a5235efa2).
-If you're looking for a way to deposit tokens from Sepolia on to the Fairground testnet, head over to [Console for Fairground ↗](https://console.fairground.wtf).

 ### ERC20 Asset Pool
 <EthAddresses frontMatter={frontMatter} show={["ERC20AssetPool"]} />